DistributedProofreaders/guiguts/README.md

 ### Window

 `guiguts-win-1.0.nn.zip` is the easiest download for Windows users.
-It includes guiguts.pl and supporting files and helper applications, including those for working with RST and PGTEI files, excluding image viewer and spellchecker.
+It includes guiguts.pl and supporting files and helper applications, excluding image viewer and spellchecker.
 It should work out of the box by running run_guiguts.bat (it includes copies of perl and Python languages).